Javascript is not enabled.

 Some examples of this would be if you retired or were laid off or your business or corporation was sold.
 The SSA says proof of such changes include an employer statement, a retirement letter, corporate minutes, record of a business transfer or sale or a statement from you regarding your work stoppage.

-7. Loss or reduction of certain kinds of pension income.
+7. Loss or reduction of certain kinds of pension income

-The SSA has very specific requirements for this one: The pension must be a traditional defined benefit pension or a Cash Balance plan.
-And the loss of income must be as a result of a plan failure or termination or because the pension stopped based on a decision you made in the past — for example, if you took a 20-year annuity rather than a lifetime pension when you retired 20 years ago and that has paid out.
-The SSA will generally require a letter from the pension plan administrator and possibly a copy of the plan description.
+And the loss of income must result from a plan failure or termination or because the pension stopped based on a decision you made in the past.
+One example: If you took a 20-year annuity rather than a lifetime pension when you retired 20 years ago and that has paid out.

+Appeals process.
 If your exemption request is rejected, you can ask the SSA to reconsider.
 If you disagree with the reconsideration decision, the next step is to ask for a hearing.
 Hearings are held before an administrative law judge in the Department of Health and Human Services’ Office of Medicare Hearings and Appeals.
 Learn more from this SSA publication.

-Because these income surcharges are calculated every year, your status can change if your income goes up or down.
-For example, you could pay the surcharge for just one year if your income temporarily bumps you into high-income territory.
+You could pay the surcharge for just one year if your income temporarily bumps you into high-income territory.
 That could include having capital gains from stock sales, doing a Roth IRA conversion or getting a profit from a property sale — none of which qualify as IRMAA exceptions.